jenniferlu717/Bracken/README.md

 Run the following scripts WITHIN the Kraken database folder:

-        find -L library \(-name "*.fna" -o -name "*.fa" -o -name "*.fasta" \) -exec cat {} + > input.fasta kraken --db=${KRAKEN_DB} --threads=10 input.fasta  > database.kraken
+        find -L library \(-name "*.fna" -o -name "*.fa" -o -name "*.fasta" \) -exec cat {} + > input.fasta

+        #Run one of the following three commands, depending on your kraken installation/project:
+        kraken --db=${KRAKEN_DB} --threads=10 input.fasta  > database.kraken
         krakenuniq --db=${KRAKEN_DB} --threads=10 input.fasta  > database.kraken
         kraken2 --db=${KRAKEN_DB} --threads=10 input.fasta  > database.kraken

         rm input.fasta

+If users would like Bracken files for krakenuniq AND kraken2 in the same folder, please specify a unique extension for each database.kraken file (e.g. database.kuniq, database.k2)

 ### Step 1b: Compute classifications for each perfect read from one of the input sequences